hk414/doll-tale-creator-space/README.md

-# Doll Tale Creator Space
+# DolLife - Microsoft Intern Hackathon 2025

 Transform your beloved doll into a magical 3D experience.
-Share their story, add sparkles, create memories that last forever, and build meaningful relationships with AI-powered conversations.
+Share their story, add sparkles, and create memories that last forever.
+This platform empowers brands to tell their unique stories and connect with collectors, while users can share their own experiences and build meaningful, two-way relationships with both brands and their dolls through AI-powered conversations.

+**Watch the demo here:** [https://youtu.be/H_Tppx_51Kk](https://youtu.be/H_Tppx_51Kk)

 ## Overview